(UPDATED October 15, 2021)

 The College of Licensed Practical Nurses of Alberta (CLPNA) is working closely with Alberta Health, Alberta Health Services, as well as with the College of Physicians and Surgeons of Alberta, the Alberta College of Pharmacy and the College and Association of Registered Nurses of Alberta, to provide the latest information to our respective professions.

 COVID-19 FAQ’s for LPNs

-For LPN’s frequently asked questions, Alberta’s Licensed Practical Nurses are asked to see the Info Sheet: COVID-19 FAQ.
+For frequently asked questions, Alberta’s Licensed Practical Nurses are asked to see the Info Sheet: COVID-19 FAQ.

 (To ensure you’re seeing the latest version of this Info Sheet, please refresh your browser, or close your browser and reopen it).